metikular/clamped/README.md

 # Clamped

-`Clamped` monkey patches a couple of Ruby classes to clamp values to a whitelist.
+`Clamped` monkey patches a couple of Ruby classes to clamp values to an allowlist.

 For example: